jdranczewski/puzzlepiece/docs/source/index.rst

    class ManyNumbers(pzp.Piece):
       def define_params(self):
-         # This parameter does not require a setter or getter, so it gets
+         # This param does not require a setter or getter, so it gets
          # None as its argument
          pzp.param.spinbox(self, "N", 10)(None)

-         # This parameter contains a numpy array
+         # This param contains a numpy array
          @pzp.param.array(self, 'numbers')
          def numbers(self):
             values = []